evaporei/matchday/README.md

 ## Improvements

 I ended up getting too excited about the code challenge, so I definitely spent more than a few hours doing it.
 I decided to stop at this current point because I think it shows a little bit of my code in various areas.

-If I were to spend more time on this project, here are a few things that could be done to improve it:
+If I were to spend more time on it, here are a few things that could be done to improve it:

 - Parallelize API calls.
 This was not done because:
   - I faced a "Too Many Requests" error by doing more than a single request in a small time frame.
 This is probably because my API key was for the trial version.
 Perhaps the API could behave differently if a production key had been used.